pathetic/assaultcube-internal/README.md

 # 📋 Compiling and using it
 - Open the solution on Visual Studio.
 - Compile as Release (x86).
-- Inject the DLL at into the game.
+- Inject the DLL into the game.

 # 🎥 Preview
 - [Assault Cube Internal](https://www.youtube.com/watch?v=_nF3UcMUA6w)